Considition/2022-CSharp/README.md

+# Algorithm subimssion for the Considition 2022 Competition by [CompetitiveCoders.com](https://www.competitivecoders.com)

 # CSharp Starterkit Considition 2022
 This is the StarterKit for Considition 2022 which will help you get going as quickly as possible with the competition.